-Proposed National Policy Statement for Highly Productive Land
+Proposed National Policy Statement for Highly Productive Land protect it from inappropriate subdivision, use and development.

 This NPS is anticipated to be adopted early in 2021.
 Its overall purpose is to improve the way highly productive land is managed under the RMA to: